As US life expectancy lags, nutritional deficiency is often an overlooked factor - KESQ

 The US Department of Health and Human Services and the US Department of Agriculture work together to update and release the dietary guidelines every five years.
 The latest conversations include discussions around specific needs and healthiest balance for seniors.

-A simple nutrition screening assessment that primary care physicians can use during annual wellness visits can help, expert say.
+A simple nutrition screening assessment that primary care physicians can use during annual wellness visits can help, experts say.

 Taking a daily multivitamin is also “good insurance,” Ho said.
 “Even people that are trying to eat healthy sometimes still have some of those shortfalls.”